Solar power in China: Solar resources

 A July 2019 report found that local air pollution (black carbon and sulfur dioxide) has decreased the available solar energy that can be harnessed today by up to 15% compared to the 1960s.

 Solar photovoltaics

+As of at least 2024, China has one third of the world's installed solar panel capacity and is the largest domestic market for solar panels.

 Solar PV by province

 A large part of the solar power capacity installed in China is in the form of large PV power plants in the west of the country, an area much less populated than the eastern part but with better solar resources and available land.

 Solar PV by type

 In 2018 23,300 MW of utility scale power plant installations were added bring the cumulative total in this sector to 123,730 MW of power.
 Distributed installations rose by almost as much during 2018 at 20,960 MW bringing the cumulative total in the sector to 51,250 MW by year end 2018.
 Off-grid solar was the smallest component in 2018 with just 360 MW cumulatively installed.